The Fed held interest rates steady — but the fight against inflation is not over yet

 Ready to act

+Eventually, that robust spending could reignite inflation, requiring additional rate hikes.
 For now, though, the Fed is content to play wait and see.
-That's partly because the effects of the earlier rate hikes are still being felt.
+That's partly because the effects of the earlier rate increases are still being felt.
 Policymakers said in a statement they would consider "the lags with which monetary policy affects economic activity and inflation" in deciding whether additional rate hikes are necessary.

 The Fed is also monitoring the job market, which has shown remarkable resilience in the face of rising interest rates.
 Unemployment has been under 4% for 20 months in a row.
 That streak will likely be extended to 21 months when October's jobless rate is reported on Friday.